LucyPill/Credit_Risk_Analysis/README.md

 ## Summary for Deliverable 3 - Part 1:
 The recall scores of 91% for low risk and 67% for high risk loans are correctly identified.
-Same as the previous model, the precision scores tell us that only 4% of high risk loans are correctly identified as high risk, but low risk loans are predicted correctly 100% of the time.
+The precision scores tell us that only 4% of high risk loans are correctly identified as high risk, but low risk loans are predicted correctly 100% of the time.

 ## Deliverable 3: Part 2
 ### The EasyEnsembleClassifier algorithm does the following